Global Kato smoothing and Strichartz estimates for higher-order Schr\"odinger operators with rough decay potentials: Introduction

-Hence \eqref{eq4.4} immediately follows from \eqref{eq4.3}.
-In this sense, \eqref{eq4.3} has an additional smoothing effect compared with \eqref{eq4.4} in the higher-order case $m>1$.
-Moreover, we notice that such {\it Strichartz estimates with gain of regularity} above have been extensively studied for the free case $H=(-\Delta)^m$ for all $m>1$ and played an important role in the study of higher-order and fractional NLS equations (see e.g. \cite{KPV}, \cite{Pau} and references therein).
+Moreover, we notice that such Strichartz estimates with gain of regularity above have been extensively studied for the free case $H=(-\Delta)^m$ for all $m>1$ and played an important role in the study of higher-order and fractional NLS equations (see e.g. \cite{KPV}, \cite{Pau} and references therein).
 Therefore, we believe that Theorems \ref{theorem_4_1} have many potential applications to higher-order NLS equations with potentials satisfying $V(x)=O(\<x\>^{-2m-\epsilon})$.

 Finally, we should mention that, besides of Kato smoothing and Strichartz estimates above, there are some recent interesting works on the pointwise time-decay estimates of $e^{itH}$ for higher-order Schr\"odinger operators with fast decay potentials.
-In case of $H=(-\Delta)^m+V$, for instance, we can refer to \cite{FSY}, \cite{GT} and \cite{Erdogan-Green-Toprak} for {\it Kato-Jensen estimates or $L^1$-$L^\infty$ estimates} of $e^{itH}$ in the case $m=2$, and \cite{FSWY} for general $m\ge2$.
+In case of $H=(-\Delta)^m+V$, for instance, we can refer to \cite{FSY}, \cite{GT} and \cite{Erdogan-Green-Toprak} for Kato-Jensen estimates or $L^1$-$L^\infty$ estimates of $e^{itH}$ in the case $m=2$, and \cite{FSWY} for general $m\ge2$.
 However, comparing with the abundant point-wise decay results on Schr\"odinger operators $-\Delta+V$ (see e.g. Journ\'{e} et al \cite{JSS}, Yajima \cite{Yajima-JMSJ-95}, Schlag's survey \cite{Sch} and references therein), the $L^1$-$L^\infty$ decay estimates for higher-order Schr\"odinger operators are still far from completion and deserve to be further investigated.